ianvcaldas/equation_colorizer/README.md

 followed by RGB values within parentheses and separated by commas.
 Each line contains one color.

-**Mappings:** Mappings are LaTeX symbols, followed by whitespace, followed by the name of the color the symbol should be colored as.
+**Mappings:** Mappings consist of three elements separated by whitespace: LaTeX symbols, an identifier, and the name of the color the symbol should be colored as.
 To have multiple symbols share a color, include them in different lines.
 Each line contains one mapping.
 The symbol can be a LaTeX string of any length and complexity, and it doesn't need enclosing `$`s.

 **Equation:** The equation itself, written in LaTeX format.
 This can be an arbitrary string; the user is responsible for managing the LaTeX document and